Prison Officer Assault Compensation

 Why should I make a claim?

-It is important to make a claim in order to prevent the employer from committing future acts of negligence.
+It is important to make a claim in order to prevent your employer from committing future acts of negligence.
 A successful claim will potentially help to improve the working conditions within the prison for you and your colleagues.
 Moreover, you cannot legally be dismissed from your position for pursuing a claim against your employer.
 If this happens you could be entitled to make an unfair dismissal claim and should contact an employment lawyer.

 How to claim compensation?

 At Jefferies Solicitors, we have an expert team of personal injury lawyers who have a wide variety of experience dealing with personal injury claims, including prison officer assault compensation claims.
 We’ll guide you through the entire legal process to ensure that you are awarded the compensation you deserve.